 The Future Forums visited every province and territory in Canada and engaged a total of 450 participants, relying on its network of alumni and active community members as well as external partners to send targeted invitations to community leaders from a range of sectors.
-Our effort to reach out to communities of practice beyond the Foundation's traditional community has been successful, with 80% of participants (364) being noncommunity members who dedicated a half day to discussing and sharing ideas around Inclusive Excellence and Engaged Leadership.
+Our effort to reach beyond the Foundation's traditional community has been successful, with 80% of participants (364) being non-community members who dedicated a half day to discussing and sharing ideas around Inclusive Excellence and Engaged Leadership.